-1. Create map series - a map that is broken into multiple pages
+1. Create map series - a map that is broken into multiple pages on different map extents

-- 2. Create locator maps an overview map that highlights the location of the current page in a series - 3.
-Create key maps an overview map that lists the page number where you can see the detailed map of an area - Create indexes a listing of features on the map and what page they are located on
+- 2. Create thematic series a map that is broken into multiple pages based on different layer visibilities - 3.
+Create locator maps an overview map that highlights the location of the current page in a series - 4.
+Create key maps an overview map that lists the page number where you can see the detailed map of an area - 5.
+Create indexes a listing of features on the map and what page they are located on